willroberts/rogue-spear-2020/README.md

-# Playing Rogue Spear & Urban Operations in 2020 and Beyond
+# Playing Rainbow Six 2: Rogue Spear in 2020 and Beyond

 ## Obtaining the Game